 Believing in the philosophy that we cannot merely prosecute our way out of crime, the U.S. Attorney’s Office for the District of Minnesota also engages in community outreach in an effort to prevent crime, address livability issues, and promote good citizenship.
 This work is done primarily through the Office’s Community Relations Division (“CRD”).

 The Office is presently conducting significant outreach in the local Somali-American community.
 Minnesota has the highest Somali and East African population in the United States.
 Because these new residents arrive here with a culture, language, and religion different for the most part from that found here, it is critical we acquaint them with, among other things, the federal judicial system, their civil rights under U.S. law, and how they can access assistance.
 To achieve that goal, the U.S. Attorney and Office staff are meeting with a broad cross section of local Somali-Americans to discuss issues of concern.
 In addition, the Office is developing community education materials for use in future community-based training sessions.
-For more information about outreach to the Somali-American community or outreach to other local population groups, contact Jeanne F. Cooney, Director of Community Relations, at (612) 664-5611, or e-mail her, at email@example.com.
+For more information about outreach to the Somali-American community or outreach to other local population groups, contact Tammie Cuddihy, Executive Assistant to the Acting U.S. Attorney, at (612) 664-5665 or at firstname.lastname@example.org.

 Project Safe Neighborhood